SEAL-Embedded/sigtekx/docs/performance/gpu-clock-locking.md

 ### Windows Requirements

 1. **Administrator Privileges**: Required to change GPU clocks
-   - UAC prompt will appear automatically
+   - **Automatic UAC elevation** - prompt appears automatically when needed
+   - You can run from a **non-admin PowerShell** - elevation handled automatically
-   - Or right-click PowerShell → "Run as Administrator"
+   - Or right-click PowerShell → "Run as Administrator" to avoid UAC prompts

 2. **NVIDIA Drivers**: `nvidia-smi` must be in PATH
    - Typically installed at: `C:\Program Files\NVIDIA Corporation\NVSMI\`